amaglamatedclyde/RepData_PeerAssessment1/PA1_template.md

 ![plot of chunk plot_day_of_week](figure/plot_day_of_week-1.png)

-Now using a smoothing filter:
+Now we use a smoothing filter to better understand the important features of the plots:

 ```r
 xyplot(interval_steps$imputed_steps ~ interval_steps$interval | day, data=interval_steps,